lgss/service-design-manual/service-manual/user-centred-design/resources/patterns/index.md

     url: /service-manual/user-centred-design/index.html
 ---

-These patterns are based on the research and experience of the whole GOV.UK design community.
+These patterns are based on the research and experience of the whole LGSS design community.
 If you can't find the pattern you're looking for here, we're discussing many more on [designpatterns.hackpad.com](https://designpatterns.hackpad.com/List-of-design-patterns-0eUk1OdHvql).

 ---